jseptienr/CarND-Unscented-Kalman-Filter-P2/README.md

-# CarND-Extended-Kalman-Filters-P1
+# CarND-Unscented-Kalman-Filters-P1
-CarND Extended Kalman Filters Project
+CarND Unscented Kalman Filter Project

-Performs sensor fusion from Lidar and Radar measurements and uses Extended Kalman Filter methods for predicting and updating and objects position.
+Performs sensor fusion from Lidar and Radar measurements and uses Unscented Kalman Filter methods for predicting and updating and objects position.

 ## Build Instructions

-From build, run `cmake .. && make` and execute with `./ExtendedKF`.
+From build, run `cmake .. && make` and execute with `./UnscentedKF`.